usagitoneko97/klara/A4.Cfg/readme.md

 ## Minimal SSA

 There are many ways to insert phi function.
-The easiest way of inserting phi function is to insert it at start of every single basic block.
-But that could be result in excess amount of unnecessaries phi function.
-One can argue that phi function can be inserted at every blocks that have joint points (multiple parents), but consider CFG below:
+The easiest way of inserting phi function is to insert it at the start of every single basic block.
+But that could result in an excess amount of unnecessaries phi function.
+One can argue that phi function can be inserted at every block that have joint points (multiple parents), but consider CFG below:

 ![cfg_ssa_intro](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/cfg_ssa_intro.svg)

- Phi function of `x` had to be insert just before `B4` since it has been declared in both of the blocks `B2` and `B3`.
-But phi function for variable `y` should not be insert at `B4` since `B2` and `B3` had not declare variable `y`.
+ Phi function of `x` had to be inserted just before `B4` since it has been declared in both of the blocks `B2` and `B3`.
+But phi function for variable `y` should not be inserted at `B4` since `B2` and `B3` had not declared variable `y`.

 ![cfg_ssa_intro_after_ssa](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/cfg_ssa_intro_after_ssa.svg)

 Minimal SSA basically means the SSA form that contains the minimum phi function.
 To complete the job of minimal SSA, they are a few of additional tree structures and algorithm that are required.
-Section here will explain all the algorithm that are required to compute a minimal SSA.
+The section here will explain all the algorithm that is required to compute a minimal SSA.

 ### Terminology